Brand publishing is older than most industries but many Australian businesses are still looking for the clear path to content success.

 He said the decision to end the Sydney event was simply down to money.
 “Our decision to leave was business only.
 It made more sense to put more effort into our two big North American events.”

 Others, however, have suggested that content marketing in Australia has reached a “turning point”.
-In an opinion piece published by Mumbrella, Cirrus Media’s content marketing director Matt Rowley said that agencies and consultancies have made it difficult to prove to clients the true value of content.
+In an opinion piece published by Mumbrella, Cirrus Media’s former content marketing director Matt Rowley (who later became Fairfax Media’s chief revenue officer) said that agencies and consultancies have made it difficult to prove to clients the true value of content.

 “Content marketing is changing,” he wrote.
 “Many have had a chance to try on the Emperor’s new clothes and the draught is noticeable.
 Like most hot internet trends, digital content marketing is fuelled by the promise of money for nothing; stop paying for media, make your own for free.
 You can be a brand publisher as publishing on the internet after all, costs pretty much nothing.
 Until you try it.”

 Rowley says making good content is expensive and hard to sustain “if no-one sees it”.
 “The proposition is still as compelling – engaging a digital hungry ad-dodging audience with content – it’s just clear you need to pay someone with an audience to do it for you.

 “Publishers (of which I’m one) with their content production and audiences on tap should be cleaning up.
 However, up to what turned out to be the last Content Marketing World Sydney this year, the running has been made by consultants, content agencies and distribution platforms (like Outbrain) who together have worked to replicate what publishers should be offering.”

 One of the leading lights of content marketing in Australia, Sarah Mitchell of Lush Digital, says it is important that marketers don’t get “swindled” in the search for content-driven success.